epfl-ada/ada-2022-project-robopros/README.md

 ### Trends In Movie Industries Analysis

-We want to see how different features of movies in different countries have evolved overtime.
+We want to see how different features of movies in different countries have evolved over time.

-- Runtimes: We want to see if movie runtimes of difference countries are significantly different.
-We also want to see the trend of the movie runtimes overtimes of the selected countries.
+- Runtimes: We want to see whether movie runtimes of different countries are significantly different.
+We also want to see the trend of the movie runtimes over time of the selected countries.
 Before analysis, we conducted some filtering.
 For the movies with short runtimes, we checked for potential errors and verified that those runtimes were indeed valid.
 On the other hand, for “super long” movies, we could not verify the length of the longest movie in the dataset.
 Additionally, we noticed movies above 300 mins were experimental movies and thus outliers.
 Therefore, we decided to exclude these long movies and the movies with missing runtime data from our analysis.

-- Revenue: It would have been interesting to see the revenue trend across the major industries overtime.
-Also, the revenue across the genres.
-Unfortunately, for majority of the movies (83.8%), the revenue data were unavailable.
-Moreover, there would be unknown cofounders like inflation overtime in different countries.
+We will subsequently use statistical tests to find potential differences.

+- Revenue: The majority of the revenue of the movies is missing (83.3%).
+Moreover, there are many potential outside cofounders like inflation over time in across countries.
+Finally, the revenue of movies does not tell us much about the types of movies made.
 Therefore, we decided not to do any further analysis on revenue.

 - Genres: We would like to see the distribution of different genres in different countries.
-For example, movies of which genres are produced the most by the selected countries.
-We would only focus on the top 10 genres for each country.
-Furthermore, we would like to see how the top 10 genres changed overtime for each country.
-Finally, overtime if the distribution of genres converged or diverged for the selected countries.
+This could be on one hand the most frequently produced genres, but we will also align the genres with the average ratings from IMDB to compare the most popular genres.
+We can then visualize whether the distribution of genres converged or diverged for the selected countries.

 ### Diversity Analysis

 Since the data contains more information from Hollywood movies than any other movie industry, the analysis has to be adjusted by looking at the big 5 movie industries separately and by comparing their relative numbers.
 The data is enriched with information about the decade so that the development over the years can be analyzed.
 The preprocessing